Ok, so I like electronic dance music, more specifically Trance. When I started in the 1990's, the US was a bit behind in that department.

 But seriously, it was trivial to bring anything in the event and stash it in the camping area, so they weren't stopping anyone up to no good, and in my case I literally offered them my passport, and promised them I would not leave my bag in the middle of nowhere so that it could be mistaken for a bomb (never mind that it had $1000 of my equipment in it), they said no, and then further punished me by making me rip out my LEDs on my arms and legs, because why not?

 drug check, haha, sure.
-I won't go into a long tirade on how stopping people from using safer drugs and getting them to use the very worst drug there is, alcohol, is a bunch of BS (and OMG, some drunk brits are out of control and honestly kind of dangerous and unpleasant), but the one day they put the drug dog on me, it said I had drugs.
+I won't go into a long tirade on how stopping people from using safer drugs and getting them to use the very worst drug there is, alcohol, is a bunch of BS (and OMG, some drunk brits are out of control and honestly kind of dangerous and unpleasant).
+Or people were doing way too much K and collapsing on the ground, not a win either.
+The one day they put the drug dog on me, it said I had drugs.
 More precisely, my outfit probably smells like weed, because well, I don't actually use weed, but with the amount there is in festivals I go to, I'm sure my clothes do smell like weed to some extent, and I can't wash them all the time due to the electronics on them.
 They only let me go because they were more interested in taking my LEDs away and forgot about the drugs I indeed didn't have.

 Because alcohol is what's left for most, lots of drunk brits who seem ok pissing literally everywhere.
 Anything that looked like a wall or a fence was fair game, and it's not like there weren't toilets nearby.
 I don't normally care too much, but that was a bit over the top in "not classy"